-In fiscal 2009, the Company acquired certain assets of Micro Memory Bank, Inc. ("MMB"), a privately held corporation.
+In the fiscal year ended April 30, 2009, the Company acquired certain assets of Micro Memory Bank, Inc. ("MMB"), a privately held corporation.
 MMB is a manufacturer of legacy to advanced solutions in laptop, desktop and server memory products.
 The acquisition expanded the Company's memory product offerings and routes to market.
 Its products include memory upgrades for IBM, Sun, HP and Compaq computer systems.
 MMB also markets and sells new and refurbished factory original memory upgrades manufactured by IBM, Sun, HP and Compaq as well as factory original modules manufactured by Micron, Hynix, Samsung, Elpida and Nanya, and purchases excess memory inventory from other parties as well.